kenzanlabs/custom-resource-auto-scaling-kinesis-demo/README.md

     }
     ```

-### Limitations
+### Limitations:

-There are a number limitations associated with this approach, stemming in part from inherent limitations of the [update_shard_count](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/kinesis.html#Kinesis.Client.update_shard_count) API:
+In practice, there are a number limitations associated with this approach, stemming in part from inherent limitations of the [update_shard_count](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/kinesis.html#Kinesis.Client.update_shard_count) API, specifically:

 ```
 This operation has the following default limits.
 By default, you cannot do the following: